Please reach us at friskyfluffyfrenchies@gmail.com if you cannot find an answer to your question.

 Also search for the breeder's internet presence, check their social media, ask to see pedigrees.
 Does the breeder show a lot of photos of their dogs in their own home, being cared for as family members?
 Do they have reviews?
 When you see the AKC pedigree of the puppy you are considering adopting, you at least know the breeder is operating with breeding rights (it doesn't mean they are breeding in a good way, but at least it is with breeding authorization).
 Viewing the pedigree will also show you the lineage of the parents and grandparents and you can then also research the names of the breeders in the lineage to see if they were also doing health testing, if you desire.

-Our French Bulldog pedigrees include standard short hair French Bulldogs (the ones most people already know about) - and Fluffy French Bulldogs and Big Rope French Bulldogs.
-When buying a French Bulldog from us, you will always be given the genetics of the puppy.
 Also, note that traditional (short hair) French Bulldogs are less expensive than our Big Rope & Fluffy French Bulldogs, as the latter two are more rare.
 And not only are they more rare, it is very rare to find breeders of Fluffy Frenchies and Big Rope Frenchies that do health testing.
+YES.
+FLUFFY FRENCH BULLDOGS AND BIG ROPE FRENCH BULLDOGS CAN BE HEALTHY.

 Long hair has zero association with health defects.
 There is no data that links long hair French Bulldogs to an increased rate of genetic illness.
 Long hair is not a health-related factor in the dog world.